-Treatment on termination of employment is as follows;

-EVENT AWARDS NO T YET GRANTED AWARDS GRANTED ), BUT NOT YET VESTED VESTED BUT RESTRICTED VI CASH & VI UNHURDLED EQUITY HURDLED EQUITY VI UNHURDLED EQUITY VI HURDLED EQUITY RESTRICTED SHARES Resignation Termination for poor performance No further variable incention the current or prior perform of notice.
-For Retained under the plan with restriction periods continuing to apply.
-Summary dismissal No further variable incention the current or prior perform of notice of termination.
-For feited.
-Forfeited.
-Death A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
-If an Executive is employed for only a short period of the year, the Board may determine to award no Variable Incentive. conversion to u e vesting and nrestricted shares oard approval).
-Immediate conversion to unrestricted shares (subject to Board approval).
-Mutual agreement Retirement (requires Board approval) Redundancy Total and permanent disablement (TPD) A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
+S 6.4 Termination Treatment on teri of employment mination of employment is as follo ows; a Awards not yet g granted Awards granted, but not yet vested Vested but restricted rson Event VI Cash & VI Unhurdled Equity Hurdled Equity VI Unhurdled Equity VI Hurdled Equity Restricted Shares r pers Resignation Termination for poor performance No further variable incentive is pathe current or prior performance notice • Forfeited Retained under the plan with restriction periods continuing to apply Fol Summary dismissal No further variable incentive is particle current or prior performance on notice of termination Forfeited Forfeited Death A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
 If an Executive is employed for only a short period of the year, the Board may determine to award no Variable Incentive.
+No additional Hurdled Fauity Performance Immediate vesting and conversion to unrestricted shares (subject to Board approval) Immediate conversion to unrestricted shares (subject to Board approval)

+1 The Volume Weighted Average share price provides the average price that a security has traded at throughout the day or agreed period.

-No additional Hurdled Equity Performance Rights will be granted.
-Retained under the plan with restriction periods and hurdles (where applicable) continuing to apply.
-A pro-rated number of units based on proportion of vesting period served to termination date are retained under the plan with restriction periods and hurdles continuing to apply.
-Retained under the plan with restriction periods continuing to apply.
+Mutual agreement Retirement (requires Board approval) Redundancy Total and permanent disablement (TPD) year performance score will be delivered at the normal time.
+If No additional Hurdled Equity Performance Rights will be granted.
+Retained under the plan with restriction periods and hurdles (where applicable) continuing to apply termination date are retained under Retained under the plan with restriction periods continuing to apply -- --- -- -- ------------------------------------- --